geekygirldawn/starter-health-model/README.md

 ## health_by_repo.py

 Generates data about each of the 4 metrics in the model.
-See the docstring at the top of this file to learn about requirements (config file and GitHub API key) along with the arguments that need to be passed in when you run it.
+See the docstring at the top of this file to learn about the config file requirements along with the arguments that need to be passed in when you run it.

-Note: currently the release data is being pulled from the GitHub API, instead of Augur.
-Eventually, this should be pulled from Augur to reduce dependence on the GitHub API.

 ## metrics subdirectory